A Resume Format and a Resume Template Are Different

 Curriculum Vitae (CV) Format

 Many job seekers use this resume style when applying overseas.
 A resume tends to be shorter and only contains information pertinent to the jobs it is used for.
 If you are submitting a curriculum vitae, it will be longer and more comprehensive.
-CVs are often used when applying to academic programs and degree programs.
+CVs are often used when applying to academic programs and degrees.

 Please include personal information, such as name, address, telephone number, cell phone, fax, and email address, at the top of your resume.